Bassam Tariq: Career

+Tariq later reunited with Ali to create the action-thriller Your Mother Your Mother Your Mother.

+Other ventures

 In 2014, Tariq co-founded a halal butcher shop in the East Village in New York with Khalid Latif and Russell Khan.
 The shop, Honest Chops, was initially started because of the founders' frustration with the lack of halal meat options in New York City.
 The butcher shop sources organic, humanely-raised animals from the Tri-State area and attempts to make the product accessible and affordable.
 A portion of the profits goes toward building social services and institutions in New York City.
 The shop also distributes meat to soup kitchens, food pantries and families in need around major holidays.

 Tariq is also a TED Fellow.
 In October 2014, he hosted a TED Talk titled "The beauty and diversity of Muslim life."
 The talk explores how his eclectic career reflects his perspective on what it means to be Muslim, and he relates his disparate professions as a response to the complicated history that America has with diversity and people who oversimplify Muslim beliefs and communities.

 Tariq is also a freelance copywriter and creative director in New York City.